spiral/docs/components/validation.md

 }
 ```

-In given example validation for field "email" will not happen and not fail if field value is empty, only when field value is set "email" rule will be applied.
-In opposite case, "name" field has one of "empty conditions", such condition will fail and create error message if value not set.
+Validation for the field "email" won't happen and fail if field value is empty.
+Once you set the field value the "email" rule will be applied.
+Said differently, if the "name" field has one "empty condition", this condition will fail and create an error message if the value is not set.

-Spiral Validator provides additional way to skip field validations based on return response of validation rule.
-Simply make your rule return `Validator::STOP_VALIDATION` and field validation will be stopped without raising any error message, we will demonstrate such thing in next section.
+Spiral Validator provides an additional way to skip the field validations based on the validation rule return response.
+Make your rule return `Validator::STOP_VALIDATION` and the field validation will be stopped without showing an error message.
+We will demonstrate such an example in the next section.

 ## Checkers
-In some cases you may want to create set of rules with predefined error messages and skip step when you have to create an alias for every rule.
-For such purposes spiral Validator provides ability to create your own `Checker` class.
-Checkers are dedicated to organize set of validation rules with their error messages and provide access to such validations using simple prefix.
+In some cases, you may want to create a set of rules with predefined error messages and skip the step where you have to create an alias for every rule.
+For such purposes, the spiral Validator lets you create your own `Checker` class.
+Checkers are dedicated to organizing a set of validation rules with their error messages and provide access to such validations using a simple prefix.

-If you will check validation configuration file, you will see some checker already presented:
+If you check the validation configuration file, you will see some checkers already present:

 ```php
 'checkers'        => [